hyperledger/identus/README.md

 ### Found Something?
 Let's Fix It!

- - 🪲 **Bugs:** Head to the relevant [GitHub repository](https://github.com/hyperledger/identus/edit/chore/update-readme/README.md#repositories) and open an issue in the issue tracker.
+ - 🪲 **Bugs:** Head to the relevant [GitHub repository](https://github.com/hyperledger/identus/blob/main/README.md#repositories) and open an issue in the issue tracker.
 Detailed reports make fixing things much faster!

  - 📝 **Documentation mistakes:** Please report it [here](https://github.com/hyperledger/identus-docs/issues).

- - 💡 **Feature Requests:** Do you have an idea to improve Identus?
+ - 💡 **Feature Requests:** Do you know how to improve Identus?
 Share your suggestion in an [issue](https://github.com/hyperledger/identus/issues/new/choose), and we'll discuss how it could fit into the project's roadmap.

 ### Want to Build With Us?

- - 📄 **Code Contributions:** For guidelines on how to contribute to the Identus codebase, check out the `CONTRIBUTING.md` file in the [repo](https://github.com/hyperledger/identus/edit/chore/update-readme/README.md#repositories) you want to work on.
+ - 📄 **Code Contributions:** For guidelines on how to contribute to the Identus codebase, check out the `CONTRIBUTING.md` file in the [repo](https://github.com/hyperledger/identus/blob/main/README.md#repositories) you want to work on.

 ### Let's Connect!